Page Content

 As a pharmacy resident, you are afforded additional research support in the form of statistical expertise and discretionary funds.
 A partnership between the Department of Pharmacy and the Division of Biomedical Statistics and Informatics provides a dedicated biostatistician for pharmacy resident consultation.
 Upfront collaboration with these experts assists in the refinement of the study question, methodology, statistical sample size calculation and justification, and plans for data analysis.
 Each pharmacy resident is also afforded discretionary research funds to offset electronic data pulls, abstract and manuscript publication fees, equipment, and other research-associated costs.

 During the academic year, you will have time devoted specifically to research projects.
-You are encouraged to publish your research results in a peer-reviewed journal, and are required to present the results of their research project at a regional residency conference.
+You are encouraged to publish your research results in a peer-reviewed journal, and are required to present the results of their research project at a conference.